CLOSE

 Mathias Ham House Tour (30 minutes)

-Guided tours of the Mathias Ham House offer students the opportunity to explore the 1856 mansion that was home to early lead miner and entrepreneur Mathias Ham.
-Experience rich history of Dubuque, the Mississippi River, and the Victorian era.
+Guided tours of the Mathias Ham House offer students the opportunity to explore the 1856 mansion that was home to early lead miner and entrepreneur, Mathias Ham.
+Experience the rich history of Dubuque, the Mississippi River, and the Victorian era.